-A mammoth railway line, which from Beijing in a northeast direction would have crossed Siberia for 8.077 miles (13.000 km) and then travel 124 miles (200 km) underwater, across the Bering Strait to Alaska.
+A mammoth railway line, which from Beijing in a northeast direction would cross Siberia for 8.077 miles (13.000 km) and then travel 124 miles (200 km) underwater, across the Bering Strait to Alaska.

-The ambitious plan (reported by numerous media outlets at the time) would have strengthened China's impressive high-speed rail line, stimulating trade between China, Russia, Canada and the US.
+The ambitious plan (reported by numerous press organs at the time) would have strengthened China's impressive high-speed rail line, stimulating trade between China, Russia, Canada and the US.